 Basics for the generation of knowledge

 Waldenfels believes that the supposed "understanding" of another human being is firstly an illusion, secondly an appropriation and thirdly a self-robbery (cf. Waldenfels 1990, p.
 33). "(An illusion), because it denies the last impenetrable strangeness and loneliness even in the most intimate contact: What I can experience from the other is never his experience or state, but always only my experience of what he or she announces or reveals about his experience or state. ...
 (An appropriation because), it subjects one or the other to my understanding of the world. ...
-(A self robbery), because it brings me to the encounter with strangers and freezes my experience on the stand of the known" (Waldenfels quotes after Gronemeyer 2014, p.
+(A self robbery), because it brings me to the encounter with strangers and freezes my experience on the level of the known" (Waldenfels quotes after Gronemeyer 2014, p.
 154).

 Autism and barriers

-Autism is to be understood as a term for a neurological change in the form of a human being, in the context of human diversity.
+Autism is to be understood as a term for a neurological change in the form of a human way of being, in the context of human diversity.
 (Theunissen 2014, p.16) From a neurobiological perspective, the "Intense World Theory" of Markrams attempts to summarize many of the previous hypotheses and explanations on autism (Theunissen 2014, p.
 65).

 By early retreat due to overload in an environment with too many stimuli, children miss the so-called sensitive phase.
-Then these children would have social and linguistic problems not because of neuronal weaknesses, but because in the phase receptive to the formation of these abilities important impulses had perished in the chaos of stimuli.
+Then these children would have social and linguistic problems not because of neuronal weaknesses, but because in the phase receptive to the formation of these abilities important impulses got lost in the chaos of stimuli.
 In this way, early countermeasures - reducing the intense stimuli of the environment - would preserve their talents and at the same time mitigate or completely avoid disabilities.
 (Szalawitz 2015, p.
 6).

-An autistic child’s sensory experience of the world is more intense and chaotic than that of a non-autistic child, and the ongoing task of navigating and integrating that experience thus occupies more of the autistic child’s attention and energy.
+An autistic child’s sensory experience of the world is more intense and chaotic than that of a non-autistic child, and the ongoing task of controlling and integrating that experience thus occupies more of the autistic child’s attention and energy.
 This means the autistic child has less attention and energy available to focus on the subtleties of social interaction.
-Difficulty meeting the social expectations of non-autistics often results in social rejection, which further compounds social difficulties and impedes social development.
+The difficulty in meeting the social expectations of non-autistics often results in social rejection, which further compounds social difficulties and impedes social development.
 For this reason, autism has been frequently misconstrued as being essentially a set of “social and communication deficits,” by those who are unaware that the social challenges faced by autistic individuals are just by-products of the intense and chaotic nature of autistic sensory and cognitive experience.
 (Walker 2015)

 Barrier-sensitive school design

 The school context must be as adequate as possible, especially with regard to dealing with (Theunissen 2014, p.
 198ff.) and the dismantling of barriers to the school participation of autistic people.
-(UN-BRK) Barrier dismantling with professional project planning serves the development of a good healthy school (Nieskens 2006).
+(UN-CRPD) Barrier dismantling with professional project planning serves the development of a good healthy school (Nieskens 2006).
 In barrier-sensitive school design, we assume that an ideology of normality must be viewed critically.
 (Kastl 2010, p.
 51-55 )

 The aim is to focus attention on where barriers exist in front of pupils which stand in the way of participation in class; if possible to break them down or - since some barriers are diametrically opposed to each other - at least to make them regulable.(Hinz 2009, p.
 179) The children should thus be strengthened in their self-concept in a largely barrier-free environment, so that they can successfully participate in school without being hindered by barriers, which can succeed through a culture of recognition and appreciation of diversity.
 This requires a clear commitment to inclusive principles (Werning 2013, p.
 51) that require stronger school development.